yufeng97/COMP90024-CCC-notes/README.md

             - How does a brain work?
             - How does an organism develop?
             - Why do people who eat less tend to live longer?
-    - Social sciences
+    - Social sciences - AURIN
-        - Aurin
     - Clinical sciences
     - Data sharing and ethics
     - **e-Health**